-- Interns must be college senior by the start of the Fall program OR must have not graduated with a bachelor’s degree more than a year from the internship program start date
+- Interns must be current or rising college seniors by the start of the Spring program OR must have not graduated with a bachelor’s degree more than 2 years from the internship program start date

 - Interns cannot yet have obtained a graduate degree

 - Interns cannot be actively enrolled in graduate studies

 - Interns must have a general familiarity with the federal legislative process, the U.S. Congress, the Congressional Black Caucus and its members, and related policy

 - Interns must have superior analytical skills